jackmford/practice-problems/2026/README.md

 - [ ] traces
 - [ ] add all to dashboard
 - [ ] create indexer service
-- [ ] watcherdog to use a "claimed_at" timestamp to flip them back in progress if they went to IN PROGRESS and a thread crashes
+- [x] watcherdog to use a "claimed_at" timestamp to flip them back in progress if they went to IN PROGRESS and a thread crashes
+- [ ] nonce management